mkozjak/node-telnet-client/README.md

 * `echoLines`: The number of lines used to cut off the response.
 Defaults to 1.
 * `pageSeparator`: The pattern used (and removed from final output) for breaking the number of lines on output.
 Defaults to '---- More'.

-### connection.exec(data, [options], [callback])
+### connection.exec(data, [options], [callback]) -> Promise

 Sends data on the socket (should be a compatible remote host's command if sane information is wanted).
-The optional callback parameter will be executed when the data is finally written out - this may not be immediately.
+The optional callback parameter will be executed with an error and response when the command is finally written out and the response data has been received.
+** important notice/API change from 0.3.0 **
+If there was no error when executing the command, 'error' as the first argument will be undefined.
-Command result will be passed as the first argument to the callback.
+Command result will be passed as the second argument to the callback.

 Options: